-Researchers find blood test will identify clot risk in prostate cancer patientsJanuary 29th, 2014 by Rosie Hales in Cancer /
+Researchers find blood test will identify clot risk in prostate cancer patientsJanuary 29, 2014 by Rosie Hales in Medicine & Health / Cancer

 (Medical Xpress)—A team of Queen's researchers has found that a certain blood test may be able to detect the risk of thromboembolism – or blood clots – in prostate cancer patients, allowing doctors to make more informed decisions when deciding whether to prescribe blood thinning medication.